-Mr L's complaint
+Mr C's complaint

-Mr L complained to Options in December 2019, via a Claims Management Company (the CMC).
+Mr C complained to Options, via a Claims Management Company (the CMC) on or around 30 September 2020.

-Mr L said Options accepted Mr L's application and transfer payment from the AFPS and allowed the purchase of investments when it knew Mr L had been referred to it by an unregulated introducer and that he had received advice from an unregulated party.
-In doing so Options established and then operated an unsuitable SIPP and therefore failed to act fairly, professionally and in the best interests of Mr L. As a result, Mr L had suffered significant financial losses.
+Mr C said Options accepted Mr C's application and transfer payment from the AFPS and allowed the purchase of investments when it knew Mr C had been referred to it by an unregulated introducer and that he had received advice from an unregulated party.
+In doing so, Options established and then operated an unsuitable SIPP and therefore failed to act fairly towards Mr C. As a result, Mr C had suffered significant financial losses.

-Options' response to Mr L's complaint
+Options' response to Mr C's complaint

-Options investigated Mr L's complaint and gave its final response on 5 February 2020, rejecting it.
+Options investigated Mr C's complaint and gave its final response on 17 November 2020, rejecting it.
 In summary, it said:

-- Options provides execution only (i.e. non-advised) SIPP administration services and this was explained to Mr L in all the documentation he signed in June 2012. - It was Options' understanding that Caledonian were introducers only Mr L confirmed that he was a direct client who was not receiving any advice. - Options would have been in breach of COBS 11.2.19 if it had not executed Mr L's specific instructions to make the FPI investment - by virtue of this rule Options are not liable to Mr L. - Options is not permitted to provide advice nor comment on the suitability of a SIPP or the underlying investment for the member. - Mr L did not inform Options that he had been provided with advice from an unregulated company. - Options undertook due diligence on Caledonian and had no reason to believe that it should not accept introductions from this business. - Caledonian are not known to Options as advisers and it is not aware that they held themselves out to be advisers. - Mr L read and signed documentation which made clear he was a direct client, that he hadn't received any advice, and that his investment choices were his sole responsibility, and which guided him to seek financial advice, but he chose not to do so.
+- Options provides execution only (i.e. non-advised) SIPP administration services and this was explained to Mr C in all the documentation he was sent. - It was Options' understanding that Caledonian were introducers only Mr C confirmed that he was a direct client who was not receiving any advice. - Options would have been in breach of COBS 11.2.19 if it had not executed Mr C's specific instructions to make the FPI investment - by virtue of this rule Options are not liable to Mr C. - Options UK is not permitted to provide advice nor comment on the suitability of a

+SIPP or the underlying investment for the member.

+- Mr C did not inform Options that he had been provided with advice from an unregulated company. - Options UK undertook due diligence on Caledonian and had no reason to believe that it should not accept introductions from this business. - Caledonian are not known to Options UK as advisers and it is not aware that they held themselves out to be advisers. - Mr C read and signed documentation which made clear he was a direct client, that he hadn't received any advice, and that his investment choices were his sole responsibility, and which guided him to seek financial advice, but he chose not to do so

-Options refuted the argument that section 27 of FSMA applied in this case as they'd not been provided with evidence that Caledonian provided recommendations to Mr L. Overall, Options said it had complied with its regulatory and contractual obligations to Mr L and was not liable to him for his loss.
+Overall, Options said it had complied with its regulatory and contractual obligations to Mr C and was not liable to him for his loss.